navattic.identify({ email: user.email })

 • Plan for adoption before you choose a tool: A successful rollout starts with understanding your team's current frustrations.
 Involve them in the selection process and map out an implementation plan to ensure the software you choose gets used effectively from day one.

-What Are Automated Proposal Creation Tools?
+What is Automated Proposal Software?

 Think of automated proposal creation tools as your sales team’s secret weapon.
 Instead of spending hours (or even days) manually piecing together proposals from old documents, these platforms streamline the entire process.
 They replace the tedious copy-pasting and frantic searching for the latest case study with an intelligent, centralized system.
 The goal is to help your team create polished, accurate, and persuasive proposals in a fraction of the time.